Laser Etching

 Yes.
 Black granite can be sandblasted for lettering and design elements.
 Sandblasted areas are often paired with paint or combined with etched artwork to create contrast and visual balance on the monument.

-Whether it’s a photo, a scene, or something deeply personal, our team and in-house artist will help turn it into a finished etching on black granite.
+Whether it’s a phone snapshot, a rough sketch, or just a story about someone you’re remembering — we’ll help you turn it into a finished etching on black granite.

 Start a Conversation